codatio/codat-docs/docs/integrations/accounting/quickbooksonline/quickbooks-online-integration-reference.md

 ## Direct Costs

-When pushing Direct Costs to QuickBooks Online; for GB, FR, IE and AU locales, if there is a Tax Amount specified on the line item, this will push the expense as `Tax Exclusive`.
-This is also the case for Canada, however if there are no Tax Amounts specified on any line items OR all line items have a Tax Amount of 0, the expense will be pushed as `Out Of Scope Of Tax`.
+When creating direct costs in QuickBooks Online for GB, FR, IE, CA, and AU locales, records with a tax amount specified on the line item will be classified as `Tax Exclusive`.
+Specifically for CA, if there are no tax amounts specified on any line items or all line items have a tax amount of zero, the expense will be pushed as `Out Of Scope Of Tax`.

 ## Invoice Line Items